 WordPress is a much more versatile platform for blogging.
 While some personal bloggers or small businesses won’t need all the settings and customization options WordPress offers, others will need them to create custom post types and engage their visitors with forms, animation effects, video backgrounds, and more.

-Take the Gutenberg editor, WordPress’s new block editor, for example.
+Take the Gutenberg editor, WordPress’s block editor, for example.
 It not only offers the formatting options and ability to embed images, videos, and GIFS that Tumblr’s editor offers — it also offers blocks for adding columns, buttons, image galleries, tables, and shortcodes to your posts and pages.
 Plus, it’s a drag-and-drop editor so you can build your posts and pages in less time.
+This also means if you’re not super technically savvy, you’ll still be able to use WordPress efficiently.

 Because of this flexibility, WordPress is ideal for users with advanced and complex blogging needs.